MisterFrozZ/MisterFrozZ/README.md

 ### Hi there 👋

-🖥 3rd year of Licence in Computer Science at Université Clermont Auvergne.
+🖥 3rd year of Licence in Computer Science at ISIMA.

 🚀 Founder of [*fiestaaa*](https://github.com/fiestaaa).